POTHOLE DAMAGE: HOW TO CLAIM

 2. Take some notes

-If you want to claim either on your insurance or from the council, you'll need some information to back it up.
+If you want to make a pothole claim either on your insurance or from the council, you'll need some information to back it up.
 You'll also need the info so you can report the pothole and help make the road safer for other drivers.

 Don’t rely on your memory - it's best to take some notes.

-• Include a familiar object in your photo, like a shoe or drinks can, to give a sense of scale.
+- Include a familiar object in your photo, like a shoe or drink can, to give a sense of scale

-• Make a note of exactly where the pothole was, including the road name, town and its position in the road
+- Make a note of exactly where the pothole was, including the road name, town and its position on the road (you can also use what3words to mark a precise location)

 3. Report the pothole